prisma-collective/docs/docs/Methodologies/communities of practice.md

 - [[Noah]]: [[potentialise|potentialising]]
 - [[Tobias Fechner]]: [[process infrastructuring]]

-at the highest level, each event exists at the following four stages, sometimes multiple simultaneously (specifically, 1 and 2, 3 and 4). these stages each receive a sub-domain dedicated to engaging a wider audience with the inner workings of the [[communities of place]], at that given stage. these sub-domains become the endpoints by which each hub can integrate their place-unique expressions of working with the essence of place in a global-scale, self-evolving platform.[^3]
+at the highest level, each event exists at the following four stages, sometimes multiple simultaneously (specifically, 1 and 2, 3 and 4). these stages each receive a sub-domain dedicated to engaging a wider audience with the inner workings of event organising. these sub-domains become the endpoints by which [[communities of place]] (hubs) can integrate their place-unique expressions of working with the essence of place in a global-scale, self-evolving platform.

-1. [[enrolment]] (e.g. enrolment.wilderness-centre.co.uk from Paul's work [here](https://www.wilderness-centre.co.uk/))
+1. [[enrolment]] (e.g. enrolment.[wilderness-centre.co.uk](https://www.wilderness-centre.co.uk/) from Paul's work)
+	- stakeholder engagement
+	- participant, practice and systems onboarding
-2. [[potentialise|potentialising]] (e.g. potentialising.regenex.us from Max's work [here](https://regenex.us/ramboland))
+2. [[potentialise|potentialising]] (e.g. potentialising.[regenex.us](https://regenex.us/ramboland) from Max's work)
+	- fostering relational depth
+	- accumulating intention
+	- imaging place-sourced potential
-3. [[enactment|enacting]] (e.g. enacting.resilience.earth from Oscar's work [here](https://resilience.earth/))
+3. [[enactment|enacting]] (e.g. enacting.[resilience.earth](https://resilience.earth/) from Oscar's work)
+	- practice embodiment
+	- learning by doing
-4. [[developmental evaluation|evaluating]] (e.g. evaluating.atreyu.global from Ebru's work [here](https://atreyu.global/))
+4. [[developmental evaluation|evaluating]] (e.g. evaluating.[atreyu.global](https://atreyu.global/) from Ebru's work)
+	-

 we will aim to automate the registering and configuring of sub-domains, minimum viable service/ api deployments and testing, and porting back into a global visibility mapping interface. these endpoints are the means for communicating activity on-the-ground and the stem for each event-specific code repository.